 - the original problem with the brain does not get worse over time, but the condition can put a lot of strain on the body and cause problems, such as painful joints, in later life

-- the daily challenges of living with cerebral palsy can be difficult to cope with, which can lead to problems such as depression in some people
+- the daily challenges of living with cerebral palsy can be difficult to cope with, which can lead to problems such as clinical depression in some people

 Speak to your care team about the likely effects of cerebral palsy on you or your child.